-The RagaMuffin reaches full maturity around four years of age.
+Body: The body is muscular with a broad chest and strong shoulders.
+RagaMuffins reach full maturity around four years of age.
 Males are noticeably larger than females.

 The RagaMuffin is a beautifully sweet-natured breed of cat.
 They are intelligent, affectionate, loving and people-oriented and get along well with children and other pets.